Understanding Heart Disease and Exercise

 Overcoming Barriers to Exercise

 Embarking on an exercise routine can be challenging, especially for those with heart disease.
 However, it’s important to address common obstacles and find ways to stay motivated.
 Setting achievable goals, finding an exercise buddy, varying your routine, and rewarding yourself for reaching milestones are effective strategies.
-Additionally, seeking support from friends, and family, or participating in support groups can provide encouragement and help you stay on track.
+Additionally, seeking support from friends, and family, or participating in support groups can encourage and help you stay on track.

 Exercise Precautions for Specific Heart Conditions